guoping0408/AI-application/README.md

 ```

-Finally, fill the path of your downloaded GoogleNet like this
+Lastly, fill the path of your downloaded GoogleNet like this

 <img src="https://github.com/guoping0408/AI-application/blob/master/Images/Model_create2.png">

+Fill in your own Group name and Model name then click `Create` to start training!

 # Inferencing—DeepStream